When Blugolds are not in class, working or sleeping, they tend to like to stay busy. After all, in a fun place like Eau Claire, there’s so much to do!

 6) The Bloody Chocolate Factory Haunted House

 One of Eau Claire’s longest-running youth organizations, the Eau Claire Ski Sprites, also happens to host one of the biggest and spookiest haunted houses in town, just a short walk from campus.
-This year they’ve hit on movie nostalgia and the thrills of Halloween in their theme with a twist on Willy Wonka’s chocolate factory.
+This year's theme is "CarnEvil," a creepy carnival ride for sure.
 The haunted house will run on weekends from Oct.
-13-29.
+12-28.
 Your $13 ticket goes straight to the operations of the water ski club, and you’ll be too scared to eat your chocolate alone — sounds perfect!
 See haunted house dates, times, location and ticket details here.

 7) Leaf peeping — orange you glad it’s fall?